2/2/06

 Net gain for some common VHF antennas

-If all the elements are parallel (as in a straight-type LPDA) then there will be nulls at +90° and –90° that might be useful for eliminating ghosts and interfering signals.
+If all the elements are parallel (as in a straight-type LPDA) then there will be nulls at +90° and –90° that might be useful for eliminating interfering signals.

 Getting the most out of rabbit ears